Seattle & Bellevue-Redmond Divorce Mediation Services

 Parents should always consider mediation as an alternative to resolving their disputes.
 Washington courts typically prefer to keep both parents involved in the child’s life.
 This means that contact between parents will likely continue for years after a divorce is final.
 It can be very, very difficult for parents to find a way to communicate after a costly and ugly court trial.
 Mediation can help you and the other parent pave the way for better future communication for the benefit of your children.

 Divorce mediation can also be an incredible tool for parents with complicated work schedules or children with unique needs.
-The court is quite limited in the types of residential schedule and solutions it generally orders.
+The court is quite limited in the types of residential schedules and solutions it generally orders.
 The judges try to be creative, but they simply don’t have the time on a busy calendar to fashion custom-made parenting plans for every litigant.
 You know best what your kids need.
 Your final parenting plan may be the single most important document defining your child’s future.
 Do you really want to leave precious decisions about your child’s future up to a stranger who hears a couple of days of testimony and makes a quick cookie-cutter decision about your children’s future?

 Other benefits of divorce mediation include: